mojezhasan24/Getting-Started-With-Kotlin/README.md

 # 📚 Kotlin Basics for Beginners

 Welcome to the **Kotlin Playground**! 🎉
-This repository is designed to help **absolute beginners** get started with **Kotlin** — a modern, expressive programming language used for Android apps 🚀 and much more.
+This repository is designed to help **absolute beginners** get started with **Kotlin** — a modern, expressive programming language used for Android apps 🚀 and much more to come.

 > ⚠️ This repo is **not** focused on Android development.
 It's purely for learning **Kotlin syntax and essentials**.